azab733/JabVR/README.md

 # JabVR

-Jab VR is a mixed reality boxing game for visionOS that I am making for my final project.
-Jab VR is built for the upcoming Apple Vision Pro mixed reality headset.
-Its purpose is to utilize the features and capablities of the Apple Vision Pro, while also being a fun game for users of the headset to play.
+Jab VR is a mixed reality boxing game for visionOS that I made for my final project.
+Jab VR is built for the upcoming Apple Vision Pro mixed reality headset, but can be played in the visionOS simulator in Xcode.
+Its purpose is to utilize many of the new features and capablities of the Apple Vision Pro, while also being a fun game for new users of the headset to play.

 Created by Adam Zabloudil